Ottawa Permits & Building Codes | 33 views |

 Building Permits in Ottawa

-Building permits are issued by the City of Ottawa Building Code Services (613-580-2424) and cover the structural, architectural, and general construction aspects of your project.
+Building permits are issued by the City of Ottawa Building Code Services (613-580-2424) and cover the physical construction, structural changes, and compliance with the Ontario Building Code.
 You need a building permit for:

 Electrical Permits in Ontario